whiprandolph/bestseller/Part 2 - Why Are We So Lost/14 - The Pervasive Predation Must End.md

 * _Ignorance instead of awareness_: Unhealthy nations often propagate hurtful racist or sexist assumptions, or rigid ideologies and dogmas about how life "should be," whether in economics, religion, or politics.
 Lazy or rigid thinking make people easy to manipulate, so deep awareness is rare.

 Many Christians are willing to believe that people are sinful and the world is sinful because qualities like dishonesty, selfishness, and cowardice are so widespread, and so few people stand for what's right.
-The truth is that these hurtful qualities are only pervasive in unhealthy nations where authorities forbid people from standing for what's right.
+The truth is that these hurtful qualities are only widespread in unhealthy nations where authorities punish those with the deepest integrity and bravery, who stand for justice no matter what.
 Childhood emotional wounds can cause a background sense of significant unease, insecurity, or inherent badness and this colors how such a person sees the world.
 When wounded children grow up in societies with widespread selfishness, dishonesty, and cowardice, of course humans might seem inherently sinful.**

 However, no one is inherently bad, selfish or hateful.
 Hurtful qualities like selfishness or cowardice are not our nature as humans.
-They have to be taught.
+They have to be trained.

-### We Are Continually Being Reconquered
+### We Are Continually Reconquered

 For millions of years, every child was trained for beautiful qualities, in part so they would have the strength to stand for a culture of mutual respect in solidarity with others.
 Only in recent times have people been trained otherwise.

-And what is the result?
-Endless predation!
+And what is the result? _Predatory behavior is pervasive._

 To maintain this way of life, we are continually reconquered: our bravest, wisest, and most generous spiritual leaders are attacked or killed.
 We are trapped in financial desperation and surrounded by deceit in the news media.
 Authoritarian religions train people to obey corrupt leaders.
 Leaders propagate racist, sexist, and hateful attitudes, and force poor people to fight their wars so the rich get even richer.
 Solidarity movements are continually sabotaged.
-Pollution and economic "development" poison and scar the environment that we're all part of.
+Pollution and economic "development" poison and scar the living world that we're all part of.
 Selfishness is rewarded throughout the economy.
 And ongoing widespread childhood deprivation and abuse trains many people to support all this or resist ineffectively in countless different ways.

-### It is Time to End this Endless Predation
+### It is Time to End this Pervasive Predation

 Ending this predation will require creating new healthy nations, one community at a time, where _everyone agrees on the laws and everyone bravely upholds them, taking humans' and nonhumans' needs into account_.